clearblueskymind/Keto-Friendly-/Practices/2025-07-16-Awakening-Wave-Pranayama.md

 To send Metta to every cell, organ, bacteria, and unseen presence within

 Acknowledging all life forms making up the human experience as fellow travelers on the path

+Guiding Phrase:

+> Metta to this body and all life within it and around it.

 Meditation Offering: